Close

 How Does Value Added Tax (VAT) Works?

 When a business purchases raw materials, it pays Value Added Tax on those materials.
-When it sells its finished product, it charges VAT on the value it has added during production.
+When it sells its finished product, it charges (VAT) Value Added Tax on its added value during production.
 This process repeats at each stage of the supply chain until the product reaches the end consumer.
 Importantly, businesses can typically deduct the Value Added Tax they have paid on inputs from the VAT they have collected on sales, resulting in the tax being effectively passed on to the final consumer.

 Value Added Tax rates and regulations vary between countries, with some offering multiple VAT rates or exemptions for certain goods and services.
-Nonetheless, the core principle remains consistent, VAT taxes the value added at each stage of production or distribution, providing a reliable source of revenue for governments while minimising the risk of double taxation.
+Nonetheless, the core principle remains consistent: VAT tax the value added at each stage of production or distribution, providing a reliable source of revenue for governments while minimizing the risk of double taxation.

 Advantages and Disadvantages of VAT (Value Added Tax)